sg-developer-portal/dev-portal-documentation/content-publishing-guide/publish-documentation.md

   <figcaption>Fig 2: Creating a new branch.</figcaption>
 </figure>

 Step 2: Uploading images to /assets/img/.
-Navigate to the directory and upload you files.
+Navigate to the directory and upload your files.
 Name the image files in this naming convention: product-name-alise.png
 (e.g. my-first-documentation-analytics-dashboard.png).

 <figure style="text-align: center">